Thai sweet sticky rice with mango is a traditional Thai dessert of sweet coconut milk mixed with sticky rice and topped with fresh mango.

 Plate the dessert with some rice on plate or bowl, sliced or cubed cold mango, and a drizzle of the reserved coconut sauce.

-You can also top with toasted sesame seeds or toasted mung beans, but I didn’t have any on hand.
+You can also top with toasted sesame seeds or toasted mung beans.

 This dessert is best served right away, but you can also keep the rice warm in the sauce pan on the very lowest setting and stir periodically.